Jack Hills

 The Jack Hills are a range of hills in Mid West Western Australia.
-They are best known as the source of the oldest material of terrestrial origin found to date: Hadean zircons that formed around 4.39 billion years ago.
+They are best known as the source of the oldest material of terrestrial origin found to date: Hadean zircons that formed around 4.404 billion years ago.
 These zircons have enabled deeper research into the conditions on Earth in the Hadean eon.
-In 2015, "remains of biotic life" were found in 4.1 billion-year-old rocks there.
-According to one of the researchers, "If life arose relatively quickly on Earth...then it could be common in the universe."
+Potentially biogenic carbon isotope ratios have been identified for graphite embedded within a 4.1 billion-year-old zircon from the site.

 Geography

 They are located on the border of the Shire of Murchison and the Shire of Meekatharra, south of the Murchison River, about 800 km north of Perth.

 Geology

-The Jack Hills are located in the Narryer Gneiss Terrane of the Yilgarn Craton, Western Australia, and comprise an 80 km long northeast-trending belt of folded and metamorphosed supracrustal rocks.
+The Jack Hills are located in the Narryer Gneiss terrane of the Yilgarn craton, Western Australia, and comprise an 80 km long northeast-trending belt of folded and metamorphosed supracrustal rocks.

 Sedimentary siliciclastic rocks, interpreted as alluvial fan-delta deposits, are the major lithology.
 Minor mafic/ultramafic rocks and banded iron formation (BIF) are also found in the sequence.
 The overall sequence is generally considered to be a granulite gneiss, which has undergone multiple deformations and multiple metamorphic episodes.
-The protolith age of the Narryer Gneiss Terrane is variable, but generally considered to be in excess of 3.6 Ga (billion years).
+The protolith age of the Narryer Gneiss terrane is variable, but generally considered to be in excess of 3.6 Ga (billion years).